 The fruit reveals the root

-contrast to the negative effect the alcohol has on the body, the Holy Spirit has a positive influence on the new nature.
+the new nature.
 Rather than spend time and energy trying by your own effort to change, concentrate on being, and staying, filled with the Spirit of God (Eph 5:18).
 Set up the cause and let the effects come naturally in their own time.
-“A man reaps what he sows” – either destruction or eternal life (Gal 6:7,8).
+“A man reaps what he sows” – either destruction or eternal life (Job 4:8; Gal 6:7,8).
 The choice is entirely up to us.

 When something goes wrong, discover where or why the problem commenced.
 God would say to us as well, “Consider the path of your feet…Give careful thought to your ways” (Prov 4:26; Hag 1:5-11).
-If you are not where you want to be in life maybe you got on the wrong train.
-Determine your goals, set in place the steps to get there and start to implement them.
+If you are not where you want to be in life maybe you are on the wrong path.
+Determine your goals, set in place the steps to get there and with God's help start to implement them.